stanford-crfm/levanter/docs/tutorials/Fine-Tuning-Semantic-Parsing.md

 Although smaller than the Alpaca dataset, it provides a decent amount of data to effectively adapt the model to the task.

 Below are some examples from the dataset:

-1. The user expresses an opinion on a game and describes the game with a list of attributes.
+In this example below, the user expresses an opinion on a game and describes the game with a list of attributes.
 The chatbot should capture the intention (`give_opinion`), as well as the attributes that describe the game (name, release year, rating, has_multiplayer).

 ```
 Query: I had fun playing Age of Empires II: The Age of Kings.
 I enjoy a lot of multiplayer games from 1999.
 Expected Response: give_opinion(name[Age of Empires II: The Age of Kings], release_year[1999], rating[good], has_multiplayer[yes])
 ```

-2. The query describes a game in a very detailed manner.
+In this example below, the query describes a game in a very detailed manner.
 The chatbot should tell apart the intention of `inform` from `give_opinion` in the example above, and parse all the corresponding attributes.
 It is a typical example of "Semantic Parsing" and it is not easy to capture all the attributes with field and value correctly.

 ```
 Query: BioShock is a good role-playing, action-adventure, shooter that released for PlayStation, Xbox, and PC in 2007.
 It is available on Steam, and it has a Mac release but not a Linux release.
 Expected Response: inform(name[BioShock], release_year[2007], rating[good], genres[action-adventure, role-playing, shooter], platforms[PlayStation, Xbox, PC], available_on_steam[yes], has_linux_release[no], has_mac_release[yes])
 ```

-3. This is an example of a user asking for an action.
+This is an example of a user asking for an action.
 The chatbot should capture the intention and attributes correctly, so that it can generate a backend call to perform the action.

 ```
 Query: Is it the PC game, The Elder Scrolls Online, which was developed by ZeniMax Online Studios?